celsiusnarhwal/snowflake/README.md

 See [OpenID Connect Core 1.0 § 12](https://openid.net/specs/openid-connect-core-1_0.html#RefreshTokens)
 for additional details.

+> [!danger]
+> **Public clients must keep their refresh tokens secure!** If an attacker steals a public client's refresh token,
+> Discord doesn't provide any means to keep the attacker from using it.

 ### PKCE Support

 For applications that cannot securely store a client secret, Snowflake supports the